-1. To develop skills in conducting analysis of pavements by calculating the response due to vehicular loading

-- 2. To perform design of rigid and flexible pavements based on traffic and environmental factors - 3.
+- 1. To develop skills in conducting analysis of pavements by calculating the response due to vehicular loading - 2.
+To perform design of rigid and flexible pavements based on traffic and environmental factors - 3.
 To develop skills in engineering economics (especially life-cycle cost calculations for alternative designs) - 4.
 To develop basic understanding of the principles of pavement management

 S.No.
 Course Outcomes Level of Attainment CO-1 The students will have the opportunity to develop several designs of pavement structures throughout the semester.
-Familiarity CO-2 Through discussion of the topic of pavement management, the students gain an appreciation for the constantly changing nature of engineering decision-making and the impacts of various decisions on an infrastructure network.
-Assessment CO-3 Students will analyze traffic and geotechnical data from real-life projects and theoretical examples.
+Familiarity CO-2 Through discussion of the topic of pavement management, the students gain an appreciation for the constantly changing nature of engineering Assessment network.
+CO-3 Students will analyze traffic and geotechnical data from real-life projects and theoretical examples.
 Assessment The students are required to complete a semester design problem and CO-4 present their findings to the instructor and other students.
 Assessment

 Unit Contents Lectures required 1 Advanced Pavement materials: Waste materials: types, uses in flexible 8 pavement, effect and benefit of utilization of waste material, advance pavement material, Design of bituminous mixes by Marshal method, modified Hubbard -field method, Hveem method, etc. 2 Flexible pavement design: Basis of pavement design, Development 8 of various design methods for Highway and Airport Pavements.
+Layered system concept, Classical methods, Mechanistic-Empirical Method and various damage models, pavement failure study: factors responsible for pavement failure, stress-strain behavior, Current practices in India and across the world.
+3 Rigid pavement design: Analysis and design parameters, design of slab, 6 spacing of joints, dowel bars, tie bars and joint details, pavement failure study: factors responsible for pavement failure, stress-strain behavior.
+4 Overlays: Types of overlays, Overlay design, Pavement Evaluation 6 5 Design Software: FPAVE, MXRoads, etc. 8 Total lectur 42